Billy McKinney Player Props: Yankees vs. Orioles

 Billy McKinney At The Plate

-- McKinney is hitting .233 with three doubles, a triple, five home runs and 10 walks.
+- McKinney is batting .233 with three doubles, a triple, five home runs and 10 walks.

 - McKinney has gotten a hit in 19 of 33 games this year (57.6%), with multiple hits twice.

-- McKinney has driven in a run in seven games this season (21.2%), including two games with multiple runs batted in.
+- McKinney has driven in a run in seven games this year (21.2%), including two games with multiple runs batted in.

-- In 12 of 33 games this season, he has scored, including multiple runs once.
+- In 12 of 33 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.